User-friendly introduction to PAC-Bayes bounds: Applications of Empirical PAC-Bayes Bounds

 that is,

 In particular,

 Rearrange terms. $\square$

-\subsection{Applications of empirical PAC-Bayes bounds}
+\section{Applications of Empirical PAC-Bayes Bounds}

-The original PAC-Bayes bounds were stated for classification~\cite{mca1998} and it became soon clear that many results could be extended to any bounded loss, thus covering for example bounded regression (we discuss in Section~\ref{section:not:bounded:iid} how to get rid of the boundedness assumption).
-Thus, some papers are written in no specific setting, with a generic loss, that can cover classification, regression, or density estimation (this is the case, among others, of Chapter 1 of my PhD thesis~\cite{alquier2006transductive} and the corresponding paper~\cite{alq2008} where I studied a generalization of Catoni's results of~\cite{cat2007} to unbounded losses).
+The original PAC-Bayes bounds were stated for classification \citep{mca1998} and it became soon clear that many results could be extended to any bounded loss, thus covering for example bounded regression (we discuss in Section~\ref{section:not:bounded:iid} how to get rid of the boundedness assumption).
+Thus, some papers are written in no specific setting, with a generic loss, that can cover classification, regression, or density estimation.
+For example, the result of \citet{cat2007} about classification are extended to unbounded losses in my PhD thesis~\citep[Chapter 1]{alquier2006transductive}.